 A formative assessment does not have a grade or a number but provides feedback which may include comments, questions and actions that aim to show your child how to improve.
 At New Mills School we expect your child to respond to this feedback in purple pen and you will see this in their book.
-We call this DIRT which stands for DIRECTED IMPROVEMENT AND REFLECTION TIME.
-We sometimes set this for homework and that is what 'DIRT work' means if you see it as an assignment.
-Even if they haven't been set it for homework, if you ever see a question or correction or instruction in your child's book that they haven't responded to, you should encourage them to do so.
+We call this REFLECTION.
+If you ever see a question or correction or instruction in green ink in your child's book that they haven't responded to, you should encourage them to do so.